A literary and musical celebration (and recognition) of Barbra!

 By Linda Pohly

 Professor Linda Pohly’s The Barbra Streisand Companion: A Guide to Her Vocal Style and Repertoire is the first academic study of Streisand’s recordings.
-After outlining basic biographical details and the overall arc of Streisand’s career through 1999, the Pohly explores her recordings in chronological order.
+After outlining basic biographical details and the overall arc of Streisand’s career through 1999, Pohly explores her recordings in chronological order.
 Well-organized and highly readable it is a clear-eyed album-by-album, song-by-song assessment of the what defines and distinguishes the vocalist.
 Though its employs musical terms it is digestible for novices.
 Additionally, Pohly integrates insights from conductor David Shire, who worked with Streisand on Broadway and on several recordings.
 As a bonus it also features rare photos from Anthony Andrich of Barbrabilia Magazine.
 The only limitation is that it ends with her recordings through 1999.
 Fortunately, other than natural declines in her vocal range, Streisand’s core interpretive approach endures so Pohly’s study remains relevant.

 Barbra Streisand: The Music, The Albums, The Singles (Fayetteville Mafia Press, 2023)